 Low rates sometimes come with strings attached.
 In this particular case, Rent-a-Wreck was charging $25 each way for a shuttle between the terminal and the off-airport pick-up site.
 That's $50 off of the savings.

 When this particular scenario was searched on Travelocity, there was an airport car rental compact deal with Thrifty for $56 a day; not exactly a bargain, but it sure beats $101 a day.
 It's also more attractive than the Rent-a-Wreck deal that is limited to 100 miles a day and adds on $50 to get to-and-from the rental point.

 A search on Kayak of rental cars at 15 large- and medium-sized U.S. airports turned up mixed results, but 10 of the 15 airports showed cheaper rentals off the property.
 Bottom line: Savings are not always forthcoming and can vary quite a bit by market.

 Airport car rentals involve a host of fees that off-airport rental facilities don't have to pass along.
 One major factor is taxes.
 Airport taxes are sometimes twice as much as the tax bill off-airport.
 Obviously, taxes aren't the only culprit.
 Other market forces are at work.
 The costs of doing business on choice airport property can be greater than at a location elsewhere, where parking lots and office space are not at a premium.

 How to Search for the Best Price

 There's a big hitch to off-airport car rentals: It will cost you to get to and from the rental location, and that could erase all the savings on the car's rate per day.
-This could negate all the savings depending on the length of your stay.
 The longer the rental, the more important it is to consider this option.
-The car-rental situation in each city is unique.
 It always pays to investigate and determine if the airport car rental convenience is worth the added price.